 Yes, a faithful Catholic may receive organs from a donor who is declared dead by neurological criteria.
 A faithful Catholic may also make provisions for the donation of his own organs in the event of his death whether it is determined by cardio-pulmonary or neurological criteria.
 Reasonable doubts about the rigor with which the determination of death would be made, however, may warrant caution.

 Why does the use of neurological criteria remain controversial?

 As mentioned above, when a person suffers total loss of brain function, the heart may continue to beat with the assistance of mechanical ventilatory support.
 In such cases, this artificial support may cause the victim to appear alive visually and to the touch.
 While there may be residual biological life of the disparate cells, organs, and tissues of the body, however temporary, medical evidence based on rigorous confirmation of the signs listed above indicates a loss of organismic integration.
 This can be reasonably understood as a reflection of the separation of the soul—the integrating life principle—from the body.
 In other words, it can be considered sound evidence of the death of the human person.
 While the limits of current knowledge and the possibility of human error may remain, inevitably leaving room for some level of controversy and continued medical and philosophical investigation, at present the use of neurological criteria can be said to afford the necessary moral certainty that life has ceased.

 Why does the Church accept this definition of death?

 This is not a new definition of death but rather of the use of new signs to determine that death has occurred.
 The Christian understanding of death has always been that it is the separation of the soul from the body.
 The Catholic Church looks to the medical community to determine the biological signs that indicate with moral certainty that this event has already occurred.
-In recent years, medical research has indicated that the irreversible loss of brain function provides a firm indicator that death has already occurred.
+In recent years, medical research has indicated that the irreversible loss of function of the entire brain provides a firm indicator that death has already occurred.